Fire Safety Initiatives

 - Open a chimney flue before using a fireplace for adequate ventilation.

-- Never run a vehicle or other fueled engine or motor inside a garage, even if the garage doors are open.
+- Never run a vehicle or other fuelled engine or motor inside a garage, even if the garage doors are open.
 Always remove a vehicle from the garage immediately after starting it.

 Know the symptoms of CO